marsbard/grua/README.md

 The configuration file is a YAML file.
-In general each top level entry in the file specifies a container to be built, for example, here is a container that will create a consul container and when in use, will wait for the log message "consul: New leader elected: consul" before proceeding:
+In general each top level entry in the file specifies a container to be built, for example, here is a container that will create a consul container and when in use, will wait for the log message `consul: New leader elected: consul` before proceeding:

 ```
 consul: